PuneethKshetty/Bomb-on-Hiroshima/README.md

 ## Built with :
 1. Open GL (Graphic Library) :
-     OpenGL is a cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.
-The API is typically used to interact with a graphics processing unit, to achieve hardware-accelerated rendering.
+     OpenGL (Open Graphics Library) is the computer industry's standard API for defining 2-D and 3-D graphic images.
+OpenGL allows new hardware innovations to be accessible through the API via the OpenGL extension mechanism.
+It is used in CAD (Computer-aided design), virtual reality, video games, and flight simulation.

 2. Written in C++ language